diaaahmed850/CVC-19-Documnet-Wallet/README.md

 - [Abdelrahman Mahmoud](https://github.com/AbdulrahmanMahmoud13)

 The application developed using Ionic Cross-Platform framework:
-- Backend implemented using Python OpenCV library for computer vision
+- Backend implemented using Python OpenCV library for computer vision and Django Framwork
-- Frontend implemented using Node and Django
+- Frontend implemented using Ionic Cross-Platform Framewrok

 ## Application Features
 - A smart SignUP/Login system which allow the user to Sinup/Login with his direct email address or using social login (Facebook and Google+).